 Cranberry resident Bob Carlisle, 68, whose wife works as a nurse at UPMC, was diagnosed in 2011 with Waldenström’s macroglobulinemia.
 The rare, slow-growing form of blood cancer is also known as lymphoplasmacytic lymphoma, a form of non-Hodgkin’s lymphoma.

 Because his cancer is treatable but not curable, Bob requires regular monitoring and doctor visits.
-With a recent expansion of UPMC Hillman Cancer Center at UPMC Passavant–Cranberry, now he only needs to drive five minutes down the road for bloodwork, chemotherapy treatments, and follow-up appointments.
+With the 2022 expansion of UPMC Hillman Cancer Center at UPMC Passavant–Cranberry, now he only needs to drive five minutes down the road for bloodwork, chemotherapy treatments, and follow-up appointments.

 “I think it’s great.
 I can get everything done there,” says Bob.
 “When you have cancer and need treatment, it’s nice not having to deal with the traffic.”